The Medical School at a Glance

 - The school’s students have earned outstanding USMLE Step 1 and Step 2 scores.

 - Students have access to superb clinical facilities at Carilion Clinic, with over 750 physicians representing more than 60 specialties.

 - Students complete a research project of publishable quality before graduation.

-Effective June 19, 2014, the Liaison Committee on Medical Education (LCME) granted full accreditation for a term of five years to the medical education program leading to the MD degree at the Virginia Tech Carilion School of Medicine.
+Effective February 2019, the Liaison Committee on Medical Education (LCME) continued to grant full accreditation for a term of eight years to the medical education program leading to the MD degree at the Virginia Tech Carilion School of Medicine.